slashplusweb/comlipy/README.md

 # Comlipy - git commit linting for python

-**comlipy** is a little helper that makes it incredibly easy to check whether your commit messages follow predefined or custom commit message standards.
+**comlipy** is a helper that makes it incredibly easy to check whether your commit messages follow predefined or custom commit message standards or not.

 This means that after setting up `comlipy` in combination with a custom git `commit-msg` hook ([further information](https://git-scm.com/book/uz/v2/Customizing-Git-Git-Hooks))